nasa/IDF/README.md

 ### Architectural Summary

-Conceptually, IDF consist of three layers:
+Conceptually, IDF consists of three layers:

 **Simulation Interface Layer**
 This layer defines the point at which external inputs enter the application's